XiaoMi/android_tv_metro/README.md

 }

-#TV Metro liberary and API
+# TV Metro liberary and API
-#android lib:
+# android lib:
 supply one framework to build sw540dp metro layout.

-#API:
+# API:
 server API and data structure.

 This framework help you easy to build one TV metro UI style applicaiton.
 As for detail business data definition, you need handle by your selft.

-#android Lib
+# Android Lib
 RecommendCardView Card view
 GenericSubjectLoader Loader for album(tabs is one instance of album)

-#How to integrate the android lib?
+# How to integrate the android lib?
 you just need inherit MainActity and implement your Tabs Loader.
 Refer to TVMetroSample application

 How to implement your owver server? step one:
-1, define your home data
+1. define your home data

-2, implement your details/list API
+2. implement your details/list API

-#Download test APK
+# Download test APK
 <p>Download test apk, you can run it at android pad or TV</p>
 <a href="https://github.com/AiAndroid/stream/raw/master/tv/game/androidTV.apk">Click Download</a>

-#Welcome to <a href="mailto:liuhuadong78@gmail.com">Contact US<a/>
+# Welcome to <a href="mailto:liuhuadong78@gmail.com">Contact US<a/>